 Key Findings

-- 86% of legal departments maintained or increased their budgets this year, yet the majority still struggle to show what they achieved with it.
-Only 33% track spend in real time, and just 31% measure business outcomes.
+- 87% of legal departments maintained or increased their budgets this year, yet the majority still struggle to show what they achieved with it.

 - The #1 metric legal teams want to track, but can’t, is legal team productivity (42%).
-Even fewer are able to track high-impact business metrics like legal’s contribution to business growth (17%).
+Even fewer are able to track high-impact business metrics like “Legal’s contribution to business growth” (17%).